 Opioid dependence is a serious and chronic brain disease characterized by compulsive, prolonged self-administration of opioid substances that are not used for a medical purpose.
-According to the 2015 U.S. National Survey on Drug Use and Health, an estimated 2.5 million people aged 18 or older were dependent on pain relievers or heroin in the U.S.
+According to the 2016 U.S. National Survey on Drug Use and Health, nearly 2 million people aged 18 or older in the U.S. had an opioid use disorder.

 Alcohol dependence is a serious and chronic brain disease characterized by cravings for alcohol, loss of control over drinking, withdrawal symptoms and an increased tolerance for alcohol.
-According to the 2015 U.S. National Survey on Drug Use and Health, an estimated 15 million people aged 18 or older were dependent on alcohol.
+According to the 2016 U.S. National Survey on Drug Use and Health, an estimated 8 million people aged 12 or older had alcohol dependence.
 Adherence to medication is particularly challenging with this patient population.